-Native Grasses Attracts Wildlife, Helps Small Animals Hide and Gives Birds and Bees a Safe Haven
+Native Grasses Attracts Wildlife, Helps Small Animals Hide, and Gives Birds and Bees a Safe Haven

 Much of the North American prairies are formed of native grasses.
 There are many different species of native grasses, which include switchgrass plants, junegrass, bottlebrush grass, vanilla sweetgrass plant, purple lovegrass, Virginia wild rye plant, and much more.
 Native grasses once covered the majority of the Midwest American grassland.
 Native grass once covered 3 million acres of Kentucky's grasslands in the pre-settlement days.

 Bul rush is a type of wetland plant from the sedge family.
 The plant can grow up to two and a half meters tall with linear leaves.
 It is a dark brown flowering head that is distinctive compared to others.
 Each of the flowers on a plant at small in size and packed in bunches surrounded by thin hairs.
-The bulrush plants have female flowers form in the bottom while the male flowers are towards the top.
+The bulrush plants have female flowers forming at the bottom while the male flowers are towards the top.

 The Pennsylvania sedge plant is a bunch of loose tuft of leafy culms that can reach up to one and a half feet tall.
 Despite its name, the Pennsylvania sedge is a widespread plant commonly found in Illinois, mainly in the south-central areas.
 Grasshoppers, leaf-hoppers, and caterpillars of butterflies tend to feed off the plant the most.
 The Appalachian sedge is a rare plant native to the dry wooden areas of Eastern North America.
-Its scientific name is Carex Appalachia and reaches to be about a foot long and eight inches wide.
+Its scientific name is Carex Appalachia and reaches about a foot long and eight inches wide.
 Appalachian sedge is adaptable to just about any soil type except for the damp.
 The plant's low stance yet fountain-like appearance makes it an excellent choice for planting alongside a walkway or a patio.